Direct Detection of Leptophobic Dark Matter with Electronic Collective Excitations: Leptophobic Dark Matter-electron scattering in semiconductor

 where $m_V$ is the vector mediator mass.
 And the transfer four-momentum is represented as $q = (\omega, \mathbf{Q})$, where $\omega$ and $\mathbf{Q}$ are the transfer energy and three-momentum.
 The factor $\Pi_{\nu\omega}^{\mathrm{loop}}$ denotes the contribution of the hadronic loop, which is given by

 with

 here $m_p = 938 \ \mathrm{MeV}$ is the proton mass, $e$ is the elementary charge.
-In our model, the hadronic loop contribution arises from the proton loop, while processes involving light mesons such as pion loops cancel out (see Ref.~\cite{Diamond:2023fsm} for details).
-For the proton loop, the cutoff scale and Euler-Masheroni constant are set to $\Lambda = m_p $ and $\gamma_E = 0.577 $~\cite{Becher:1999he}, respectively.
+In this work, we assume universal mediator couplings to quarks, such that the dominant hadronic loop contribution is generated exclusively by the proton loop.
+Consequently, the contributions from the dominant light-meson loops, including pion and kaon loops, cancel identically (see Ref.~\cite{Diamond:2023fsm} for details).
+Following the standard treatment in baryon chiral effective field theory (see, e.g., Ref.~\cite{Becher:1999he}), we take the ultraviolet cutoff to be of the order of the hadronic (or chiral symmetry-breaking) scale, $\Lambda \sim \mathcal{O}(1~\mathrm{GeV})$, and choose $\Lambda = m_p$ as the benchmark value in our numerical calculations.
+We further set the Euler--Mascheroni constant to $\gamma_E = 0.577$.

 In the second line of Eq.~\ref{eq:amplitude}, only the time-like component is retained, since spatial contributions are suppressed in the nonrelativistic bound state regime of the semiconductor electron, as discussed in Ref.~\cite{Liang:2024xcx}.
 The electron density operator in momentum space, $\hat{\rho}(\mathbf{Q})$, is related to the energy loss function (ELF) of semiconductor,